Our Minerva Community service, in partnership delivers holistic support to women in contact with the criminal justice system.

 Minerva Advocates will provide:

-- In-reach prison support for women with accommodation and social inclusion needs is provided via regular drop-in sessions in prisons to help manage the risks and needs up to release, as well as establish rapport with the women and continue to engage with them upon release.
+- in-reach prison support for women with accommodation and social inclusion needs is provided via regular drop-in sessions in prisons to help manage the risks and needs up to their release.
+This also helps establish rapport and engagement with the women.

 - through the gate support is provided, including meeting women on release, and supporting them back into the community.
 This includes helping prisoners to find accommodation, as well as employment, training, or education, and help with managing their finances, benefits and debt.